skeeto/w64devkit/README.md

 ## Notes

-Since the development kit is intended to be flexible, light, and portable — i.e. run from anywhere, in place, and no installation is necessary — the binaries are all optimized for size, not speed.

 `$HOME` can be set through the adjacent `w64devkit.ini` configuration, and may even be relative to the `w64devkit/` directory.
 This is useful for encapsulating the entire development environment, with home directory, on